 yit=Ci+λ1KEDit+λ2FMRit+λ3Instit+λ4Yi96+ηit

 Equation (1) measures the direct impact that gender inequality in education 缺动词on economic growth; but gender inequality may also affect economic growth through channels such as investment rates, overall population growth, and growth in the working age population.
 Following Klasen (2002), I take a step further to estimate a set of regressions (2)-(4) to capture the indirect effects of gender inequality on economic growth.
-I examine the influence of gender bias in education on population growth, labor force growth, and investment, therefore determine the indirect impacts of gender inequality on economic growth.
+I examine the influence of gender bias in education on population growth, labor force growth, and investment to determine the indirect impacts of gender inequality on economic growth.

 The total effect is determined via the technique called ‘path analysis’ where the total effect is defined as: Total effect= Direct Effect + Indirect Effects.
 For example, the total effect of female-male ratio of illiterate would be: